A Joint Model for IT Operation Series Prediction and Anomaly Detection: The Proposed Model

 \subsection{Preprocessing}

-As shown in Fig.~\ref{fig:1}, it is not unusual that the operation statuses are missing on some time stamps due to sudden server down or network crashes.
-The conventional schemes are zero filling and linear interpolation, which damage the periodicity when long missing duration exists.
+As shown in Fig.~\ref{fig:1}, it is not unusual that the operation statuses are missing on some timestamps due to the sudden server down or network crashes.
+The conventional schemes are zero filling and linear interpolation, which could damage the periodicity of time series.
 In our solution, the missing statuses are filled with adjacent periods.
-Specifically, when the missing duration is less than or equal to \textit{M} time units, the linear interpolation is performed with the adjacent statuses for filling.
-When the missing duration is greater than $M$ time units, the linear interpolation is performed with the status of the same time slot from the adjacent periods as shown in Fig.~\ref{fillmissing}.
-In our implementation, we choose one day as the period, which is safe as IT operations are largely relevant to human activities. \textit{M} is simply set to \textit{3} and \textit{7} for hour and minute series respectively.
-Note that the periodicity recovery by this way is crucial to processing in the later stages, such as spectral residual analysis in the frequency domain.
+Specifically, when the missing duration is less than or equal to \textit{M} time units, the linear interpolation \cite{Davis1975} is performed by filling the missing statuses with the adjacent statuses.
+When the missing duration is greater than \textit{M} time units, the linear interpolation is performed with the status of the same time slot from the adjacent periods as shown in Fig.~\ref{fillmissing}.
+In our implementation, we choose one day as the period, which is safe as IT operations are largely relevant to human daily activities. \textit{M} is set to \textit{3} and \textit{7} for hour-level and minute-level series respectively.
+The periodicity recovery by this way is crucial to the processing in the later stages, such as spectral residual analysis in the frequency domain.

-After filling the missing statuses, each time series undergoes z-score normalization.
+After filling the missing statuses, each time series is undergone z-score normalization.
 Then each time series is cut into segments with a sliding window.
-The window size is ${w_0}$.
+The window size is ${\Omega}$.
 Similar to the existing works, the step size of the window sliding is fixed to \textit{1}.
-The statuses in one segment are given as $\textbf x_t=\{x_{t-w_0+1},\cdots,x_{t}\}$.
-After segmenting time series with the sliding window, the time series is decomposed into a collection of segments viz., $G=\{\textbf x_{w_0},\cdots,\textbf x_t,\cdots,\textbf x_n\}$.
-Every neighboring \textit{L} segments are organized into a sequence and therefore is fed to our network for training.
+The statuses in one segment are given as $\textbf x_t=\{x_{t-\Omega+1},\cdots,x_{t}\}$.
+After segmenting the time series with the sliding window, the time series is decomposed into a collection of segments viz., $G=\{\textbf x_{\Omega},\cdots,\textbf x_t,\cdots,\textbf x_n\}$.
+Every neighboring \textit{L} segments are organized into a sequence and are fed to the network for training.
+Such that the temporal clues beyond one segment are maintained.